Schoonology/presentations/were-snaking-it-live/SCRIPT.md

 If I've convinced you to try Battlesnake, though, check it out at play.battlesnake.com.
 (That part wasn't a joke.)
 If you have any questions about anything I've talked about today, come find me around the conference or send me an email.

 Thank you all so much for your time and attention today.
-It was a generous gift, and it was an honor to be here again.
+It was a generous gift, and it was an honor to be here.

 👏🏻👏🏻👏🏻👏🏻
 👏🏻👏🏻👏🏻👏🏻